Mill Hill from the Adur Levls (March 2012)

 11 May 2012

 I headed to Mill Hill to do my butterfly transect.
 The Adonis Blue made his appearance for the first time this year.
-I also saw a Green Hairstreak, Peacocks, Small Whites and Small Coppers mating, Dingy Skippers all over the bottom of the hill, a male Brimstone, Small Heaths.
-A flight of four Peacocks few past me as I ate my sandwich, I assume these were three males pursuing a female.
+I also saw a Green Hairstreak, Peacocks, Small Whites and Small Coppers mating, Dingy Skippers all over the bottom of the hill, a male Brimstone and Small Heaths.
+A flight of four Peacocks flew past me as I ate my sandwich, I assume these were three males pursuing a female.
 The Dingy Skippers were busy chasing any butterfly that flew near their territory, including Peacocks many times their size.
 The brown female brown Adder was basking in her usual place by the bonfire site at the south end of the hill.

 Report & Photographs by Colin Knight on Sussex Postcards